-This week, we are partnering with Emily’s Entourage, an organization started by Emily Kramer-Golinkoff to raise awareness and funds for Cystic Fibrosis research.
+This week, we are partnering with Emily’s Entourage, an organization started by Emily Kramer-Golinkoff to raise awareness and funds for Cystic Fibrosisresearch.
 Until December 3rd, we will be giving 10% of proceeds from our Violet covers to Emily’s Entourage.
 The story behind this incredible organization is an inspiring one of hope, endurance, and the strength of grassroots organizations in achieving real change.

 Emily Kramer-Golinkoff is 31, already getting close to the life expectancy for people living with Cystic Fibrosis.
 The disease is genetic and fatal, and affects 30,000 people in the United States and 70,000 worldwide.
 The disease causes persistent lung infections and gradually reduces the ability to breathe over time.
 A thick buildup of mucus occurs in the lungs, pancreas, and other organs, which clogs airways and can lead to infection by trapping dangerous bacteria in the lungs.
 Over time, this causes lung damage and respiratory failure, and mucus in the pancreas can inhibit the body’s ability to absorb vital nutrients.
-Both Emily’s parents carry an Ashkenazi mutation, a genetic mutation which causes the disease.
+Both Emily’s parents carry an Ashkenazi mutation, a genetic mutation that causes the disease.

 Five years ago, Emily’s family decided to do something to help not only Emily, but the tens of thousands of others with Cystic Fibrosis worldwide.
 They started Emily’s Entourage, a nonprofit organization that used Emily’s story to fuel fundraising efforts to improve and accelerate Cystic Fibrosis research.
 It began with one video, made by Emily’s brother and sent to family and friends, with a request to donate and share her story.
 The video campaign made $45,000 in one week and Emily’s Entourage has now taken in over $2 million in donations.
 The organization, run by Emily and her mother Liza, organizes fundraising events and accepts online donations.